patrickfav/uber-adb-tools/README.md

 ## Why do I need this?

-If you or your company develops many apps or flavors, if you make heavily use of buildTypes and/or if you share test devices with peers this is a convient tool to wipe all test apps from your device (or multiple devices simultaneously).
+If you or your company develops many apps or flavors, if you make heavy use of buildTypes and/or if you share testing devices with peers this is a convenient tool to wipe all test apps from your device (or multiple devices simultaneously).
 This is even more important where different apps have sideffects if more than one flavor is installed.

 ## Command Line Interface